spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-heisenbridge.md

 ## Usage

-After the bridge is successfully running just DM `@heisenbridge:example.com` to start setting it up.
+To use the bridge, you need to start a chat with `@heisenbridge:example.com` (where `example.com` is your base domain, not the `matrix.` domain).
 If the bridge ignores you and a DM is not accepted then the owner setting may be wrong.

 Help is available for all commands with the `-h` switch.